 Mount Toubkal is located in the heart of the High Atlas Mountains, around 60 kilometres south of Marrakech.
 In fact, you can see the peaks of the High Atlas from the city.
 It’s just a 90-minute drive to Imlil, the trek’s starting point.

-When is the Best Time of Year to Climb Toubkal?
+What Time of Year Should I Climb Mount Toubkal?

 Mount Toubkal can be climbed year-round.
 Summer (between June and August) is the busiest climbing season.
 Temperatures in Marrakech can reach 40°C, so people are eager to head to the mountains, where it’s much cooler.
 The summit can be up to 30°C cooler than sea level.
 However, you might get hot hiking at lower altitudes, so make sure you bring adequate sun protection.